Emmotes/ic_spoilers/docs/ellywick.md

 # Changes

-Ellywick is potentially a reworked champion in the Ahghairon's Day event on 7 August 2024.
+Ellywick will be a reworked champion in the Ahghairon's Day event on 7 August 2024.

 Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
 Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
 Focus on the effect data itself.